snapscale/snapscale/README.md

 10. Designed for Parallel Execution of Context Free Validation Logic
 11. Designed for Inter Blockchain Communication

-Snapscale is a fork of [EOSIO](https://github.com/EOSIO/eos) and is updated in line with eos releases.
+SnapScale is a fork of [EOSIO](https://github.com/EOSIO/eos) and is updated in line with EOS releases.

-Key enhancements over EOSIO:
+**Key enhancements over EOSIO**:
-- Decentralized CA - use smart contracts to issue digital certificates, support issuance by multiple signing thresholds
+- **Decentralized CA** - use smart contracts to issue digital certificates, support issuance by multiple signing thresholds
-- Peer Permissioning - node/peer permissioning using smart contracts, ensuring only known parties can join the network
+- **Peer Permissioning** - node/peer permissioning using smart contracts, ensuring only known parties can join the network
-- HTTP Permissioning - ensure that only authorized clients can interact with the node
+- **HTTP Permissioning** - ensure that only authorized clients can interact with the node
-- On-chain Blacklists - use smart contracts to maintain blacklists to ensure that perpetrators can no longer use P2P or HTTP to interact with nodes
+- **On-chain Blacklists** - use smart contracts to maintain blacklists to ensure that perpetrators can no longer use P2P or HTTP to interact with nodes
+- **UTXO** - Added UTXO trading model, and support the mutual transaction between the balance model and the UTXO model

 ## Disclaimer

-SNAPSCALE is neither launching nor operating any initial public blockchains based upon the SNAPSCALE software.
+SnapScale is neither launching nor operating any initial public blockchains based upon the SnapScale software.
 This release refers only to version 1.0 of our open source software.
-We caution those who wish to use blockchains built on SNAPSCALE to carefully vet the companies and organizations launching blockchains based on SNAPSCALE before disclosing any private keys to their derivative software.
+We caution those who wish to use blockchains built on SnapScale to carefully vet the companies and organizations launching blockchains based on SnapScale before disclosing any private keys to their derivative software.

 ## Official Testnet